Canary System Terms & Conditions

 If you are a resident of the US or Canada, these Terms are an agreement between you and Canary Connect, Inc., otherwise, these Terms are an agreement between you and Canary Technology Europe, Limited.
 In these Terms references to “Canary” “us”, “we” and “our” mean either Canary Connect, Inc. or Canary Technology Europe, Limited, as appropriate.
 These Terms give you specific legal rights.
 You may also have other rights, which vary from jurisdiction to jurisdiction.

-BY CLICKING “I ACCEPT” OR BY ACCESSING AND USING THE SERVICES, YOU ARE AGREEING TO ALL THE TERMS & CONDITIONS (“TERMS”) BELOW.
-IF YOU DO NOT AGREE WITH ANY OF THESE TERMS, DO NOT CLICK “I ACCEPT” AND DO NOT USE THE SERVICES.
+BY CLICKING “I ACCEPT” OR BY ACCESSING AND USING THE PRODUCTS, YOU ARE AGREEING TO ALL THE TERMS & CONDITIONS (“TERMS”) BELOW.
+IF YOU DO NOT AGREE WITH ANY OF THESE TERMS, DO NOT CLICK “I ACCEPT” AND DO NOT USE THE PRODUCTS.

 PLEASE NOTE THAT SECTION 17 OF THESE TERMS CONTAINS A DISPUTE RESOLUTION AND ARBITRATION PROVISION, INCLUDING A CLASS ACTION WAIVER THAT AFFECTS YOUR RIGHTS UNDER THESE TERMS AND WITH RESPECT TO DISPUTES YOU MAY HAVE WITH CANARY.
 YOU MAY OPT OUT OF ARBITRATION AND CLASS ACTION WAIVER AS PROVIDED BELOW.